awesome-panel/awesome-panel/application/pages/issues/issues.md

 # Issues Experienced During Development of this Project

-Let me start out by saying that I think that **Panel is very, very pwerful and usefull**.
+Let me start out by saying that I think that **Panel is very, very powerful and usefull**.

 But there still are some rough edges its nice to know about.
 By discussing them here I hope to give you an impression of the current issues and rough edges of developing a multipage application in Panel.